Service Academy Nominations

 - An essay stating why you want to attend a service academy (500 words or less)

-- Minimum of two letters of recommendation
+- Minimum of two letters of recommendation (must be sent directly from letter writer)

 What happens after I have completed my nomination file?